Together, we’re working to overcome hunger.

 We all experience the effects of hunger in our communities.
 And together we can build a future where everyone has access to the food and essential resources we need to thrive.
 Where every voice matters.
 Where we all share responsibility for each other and our common good.

-Together, we nourish people facing hunger with healthy, culturally familiar foods.
-We build solutions to reduce poverty throughout the region.
-And we empower our communities to address hunger at its roots through outreach, advocacy and organizing for long-term change.
+Together, we nourish people facing hunger with healthy, culturally familiar, and versatile foods.
+We build and support solutions to reduce poverty throughout the region.
+And we help connect communities to address hunger at its roots through outreach, advocacy, and organizing for long-term change.

-Because no one should go hungry… no matter where we live, where we’re from, or the color of our skin.
+Because no one should go hungry… no matter where we live, where we’re from, who we love, or the color of our skin.

 It's our people and partners who make this work possible.

 Together, we nourish people.
 We build shared solutions.
-And we empower our communities to advocate for long-term change.
+And we connect communities to advocate for long-term change.

 We're celebrating 45 years of community impact.